darrinsden/highspot/README.md

 	* TODO: loading indicator should be absolutely positioned rather than at bottom of list
     * TODO: Possibly employ progressive image techniquies to load the image onto the page

+    added a finish indicator when you are done this may need to be updated

 ### Dev TODOS:
 	* TODO: move search section into its own component
     * TODO: move card list into its own component